Updated January 2023

 Expatriate Personal Sponsorship for Residents

-- Attach passport copy of the sponsored person (resident) and the sponsoring person (expatriate) or his/her QID.
+- attach a passport copy of the sponsored person (resident) and the sponsoring person (expatriate) or his/her QID

 Corporate Sponsorship for Residents

-- Attach passport copy of the sponsored persons (residents) and the establishment ID card.
+- attach a passport copy of the sponsored persons (residents) and the establishment ID card

 How to apply for a return permit?